mmc41/IHCClientSDK/ihcclient/README.md

 # About ihcclient

-This project contains an unoffical dotnet IHC client API for  [IHC (Intelligent House Concept)](https://www.lk.dk/professionel/produktoversigt/intelligente-systemer/ihc/).
+This project contains an **unofficial** dotnet IHC client API for  [IHC (Intelligent House Concept)](https://www.lk.dk/professionel/produktoversigt/intelligente-systemer/ihc/).
 The project is NOT affiliated with- or supported by LK / Schneider Electric.

 Since dotnet core (and later dot net v5.0) did not officially support SOAP webservices, the SDK API is based on a combination of